jacobespana/student-service/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to in28minutes for inspiration and reference code.